The Madison / St. Clair Record: Subsidiaries

+Southeast Texas Record, Cook County Record, and St. Louis Record, and a national site, Legal Newsline.
+Their Privacy Policies all list the Madison County Record as owner.

+History

 The Record was started by Timpone in September 2004 with The Madison County Record, a legal journal for Madison County, Illinois.
 It was silently funded by the United States Chamber of Commerce's Institute for Legal Reform to oppose lawsuits against businesses and to support tort reform.
 The Chamber later funded a site run by The Record called Legal Newsline.

+Staff

+As of 2011, it was located at 301 N. Main Street, Edwardsville, Illinois, with a staff consisting of publisher Brian Timpone, editor Ann Knef, senior writer Bethany Krajelis, office manager, Stacey Strojny and courts reporter Christina Stueve.